yeyuanch/yeyuanch.github.io/_pages/life.md

 1. Steins; Gate & Steins; Gate 0
 2. Violet Evergarden
+3. From The New World
-3. planetarian ~the reverie of a little planet~
+4. planetarian ~the reverie of a little planet~
-4. Endro~!
+5. Endro~!
-5. HYOUKA
+6. HYOUKA
-6. Puella Magi Madoka Magica
+7. Puella Magi Madoka Magica
-7. CLANNAD ~AFTER STORY~
+8. CLANNAD ~AFTER STORY~

 Other Really Good Animes: